frida/frida-website/_i18n/en/_docs/stalker.md

 store the new value back to take the semaphore.
 These exclusive operations are ideal for just such a scenario.
 Consider though what would happen if multiple threads are competing for the same resource.
 If one of those threads were being traced by Stalker, it would always lose the race.
+Also these instructions are easily disturbed by other kinds of CPU operations and so if we do something complex like emit an event between a load and a store we are going to cause it to fail every time, and end up looping indefinitely.
 Stalker, however, deals with such a scenario:

 ```
 gboolean